HoussemNasri/PathfindingV2/README.md

 # 🎯 Pathfinding
-Pathfinding is a graphical Java application for simulating pathfinding algorithms, Implemented using the MVP architecture pattern
+Pathfinding is a graphical Java application for simulating pathfinding algorithms backed by the Model-View-Presenter architecture pattern

 ### Included Algorithms